 |Voluntary Provident Fund (VPF)||Personal Provident Fund (PPF)|

 |Loan Available||Partial withdrawals available||After 6 years 50% can be withdrawn|

 As your Voluntary Provident Fund is like your EPF, you can use the same methods for checking the balance in your VPF account:

 Your contributions to your VPF account can be withdrawn at any time.
 However, if withdrawn before the completion of five years, the amount will be taxed.
 You can request withdrawal for any one of the following reasons but not excluding:

 You can withdraw the funds by simply filling out, through the employer, Form 31, in which your bank details must be filled out and all requested documents attested properly by the present employer.
 Upon submission, the amount will be transferred to the mentioned bank account.

-	For help with your tax planning and saving needs consult the tax experts at H&R Block India, for the best investment options suited to meet your needs perfectly for a truly golden retirement age.
+For help with your income tax planning and saving needs consult the tax experts at H&R Block India, for the best investment options suited to meet your needs perfectly for a truly golden retirement age.